Where did you attend university/college?

 How does the Triangle appeal to people of diverse backgrounds?

-Durham seems to be a very diverse population and that is reflected in the medical staff and patient population.
+Durham is a very diverse population and that is reflected in the medical staff and patient population.

 What advice would you give to someone looking to move to Durham?